 Somewhere between neglect and pampering is good sense horse care.
 We firmly believe horses need a standard of care.
 Horses need their hooves trimmed on a reasonable schedule.
 Horses need regular vet and farrier care.
 Horses need exercise and healthy food, occasional grooming, reasonable shelter and fairly safe environment.
 Being domesticated animals boarded horses also need a certain amount of attention from their owners (people).
 However, we also believe HORSES ARE MEANT TO BE HORSES.
 They can be out in the rain, they do not have to be fed at the same exact time every day (on the hour on the minute).
 Small scratches, squabbles in group turn out, sun fading and being dirty are a healthy and acceptable consequence to a normal ‘horse’ life-style.

-Please review our boarding contract in PDF format.
+Please contact us for our boarding contract in PDF format.
 We invite potential boarders to come out to get a feel for the atmosphere, environment and standard of horse care practices we use.
 We are more than willing to provide contacts/references from previous and current boarders.

-Horse owners / Boarders should have a certain level of experience, confidence and common sense to allow them to carry out such tasks as; go out in the field and safely retrieve their horse, ride or handle the horse in the company of others, handle their horse safely under normal circumstances, understand common horse farm etiquette like closing gates/doors, not tying your horse to inappropriate objects, etc. If owners show that they are inexperienced to a level that they put themselves, others or other’s horses in harms way, or do not understand the basics of horse care, those boarders may be required to take some basic horsemanship lessons.
+- Horse owners / boarders should have a certain level of experience, confidence and common sense to allow them to carry out such tasks as; go out in the field and safely retrieve their horse, ride or handle the horse in the company of others, handle their horse safely under normal circumstances, understand common horse farm etiquette like closing gates/doors, not tying your horse to inappropriate objects, etc. If owners show that they are inexperienced to a level that they put themselves, others or other’s horses in harms way, or do not understand the basics of horse care and horsemanship safety, those boarders may be required to take some basic horsemanship lessons.
 As an example a Pony Club D2 or D3 level would be a good base of knowledge for an adult horse owner here at Starting Point Stables.